The Long Island Seed Project

 COLLARDS

-BLEND- Collard Mix
+BLEND- FBF Collard Cross

 Kale aka Scotch Kale, Russian Kale, Scotch Kale, Ornamental Kale, Siberian Kale (Brassica napus, Brassica oleracea)